Autarky: 19th and early 20th centuries

 Communist movements embraced or dismissed autarky as a goal at different times.
-In her survey of anarchism in the late 1800s, Voltairine De Cleyre summarized the autarkic goals of early anarchist socialists and communists as "small, independent, self-resourceful, freely-operating communes".
-In particular, Peter Kropotkin advocated local and regional autarky integrating agriculture and industry, instead of the international division of labor.
+Peter Kropotkin advocated local and regional autarky integrating agriculture and industry, instead of the international division of labor.
 His work repeatedly held up communities "that needed neither aid or protection from without" as a more resilient model.

 Some socialist communities like Charles Fourier's phalansteries strove for self-sufficiency.
-The early USSR in the Russian Civil War strove for a self-sufficient economy with War Communism, but later pursued international trade vigorously under the New Economic Policy.
+The early USSR in the Russian Civil War strove for a self-sufficient economy with war communism, but later pursued international trade vigorously under the New Economic Policy.
 However, while the Soviet government during the latter period encouraged international trade, it also permitted and even encouraged local autarkies in many peasant villages.

 Sometimes leftist groups clashed over autarkic projects.
 During the Spanish Civil War, the anarcho-syndicalist CNT and the socialist UGT had created economic cooperatives in the Levante that they claimed were "managing the economic life of the region independent of the government".
 But communist factions responded by cracking down on these cooperatives in an attempt to place economic control back in the hands of the central government.

-Right-wing totalitarian governments that have also strived for autarky, developing national industry and imposing high tariffs but have crushed other autarky movements.
-In 1921, Italian Fascists attacked existing left-wing autarkic projects at the behest of large landowners, destroying roughly 119 labor chambers, 107 cooperatives and 83 peasant offices that year alone.
+Some right-wing totalitarian governments have claimed autarky as a goal, developing national industry and imposing high tariffs but have crushed other autarkic movements and often engaged in extensive outside economic activity.
+In 1921, Italian fascists attacked existing left-wing autarkic projects at the behest of large landowners, destroying roughly 119 labor chambers, 107 cooperatives and 83 peasant offices that year alone.
 Nazi Germany under economics minister Hjalmar Schacht, and later Walther Funk, still pursued major international trade, albeit under a different system, to escape the terms of the Treaty of Versailles, satisfy business elites and prepare for war.
 The regime would continue to conduct trade, including with countries like the United States, including connections with major companies like IBM and Coca-Cola.